NeiroYT/touhou-ost-listener/README.md

 - Python
 - Selenium (pip install selenium)
 - Google Chrome browser
-- Last version of chromedriver from https://chromedriver.chromium.org/downloads
+- Version of chromedriver that compatible with your Google Chrome (https://chromedriver.chromium.org/downloads)

 ### Usage:
 Program can play music from start to end, from random second for N seconds.
 Can wait for user's input before a next track.